talkable/talkable-docs/source/advanced_features/shopify_purchases_syncing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To render Talkable Post Purchase Campaign, there is still a need of registering purchases
-with Talkable Javascript integration (is managed automatically by Talkable).
+with Talkable JavaScript integration (is managed automatically by Talkable).

-Javascript purchase registration has priority over Purchases Syncing and registers the purchase from Javascript integration first.
+JavaScript purchase registration has priority over Purchases Syncing and registers the purchase from JavaScript integration first.

-In this setup Purchases Syncing is just ensuring that attributes passed with Javascript integration are aligned with purchases data from Shopify
+In this setup Purchases Syncing is just ensuring that attributes passed with JavaScript integration are aligned with purchases data from Shopify
 and notifies Talkable Integrations team in case it is not.

 Here is detailed explanation of this logic: